rosettatype/legible-typography/_chapters_en/5-overview-of-research-type.md

 ---
 title: "Overview of research: Type"
-description: summarises and contextualises the results of print and screen legibility research, including comment on their interpretation and relevance to design practice
+description: summarises and contextualises the results of print and screen research focusing on various aspects of type, from letter features to typeface semantics
 duration: 30
 ---